 A subscription meat business doesn’t require a huge upfront investment.
 In fact, you don’t necessarily need to have your own butchery.
 Working with a local butchery and farm is the bulk of it.
 As long as you have a good product, a logo, and some social media skills, you’re good to go.

 A meat subscription box is a box full of raw or cured meat delivered to your doorstep on a regular basis.
 Some boxes focus on curated meat like jerky, bacon, or salami.
 However, other subscription services provide antibiotic-free, hormone-free, and free-range meats such as steak, chicken, pork, and more.

 Meat subscription boxes are one of the eCommerce business ideas that companies have been relying on since the start of the COVID-19 pandemic.
 Similar custom subscription boxes include the best coffee subscription boxes such as a coffee bag subscription including a monthly coffee subscription, baking subscription box, and produce subscription box.

 Subscription Meat Statistics and Industry Trends

-Online meat orders and services aren’t going to dramatically affect grocery store meat sales in the near future.
+Online meat orders and subscription commerce services aren’t going to dramatically affect grocery store meat sales in the near future.
 However, they will increase the comfort levels of shoppers that want to have fresh meat delivered to their doorsteps.

 Popular meat subscription businesses Crowd Cow and ButcherBox were both founded in 2015.
 They appeal to shoppers that seek high-quality meat cuts that are from humanely raised animals at small-scale farms.